- How are basal and squamous cell skin cancers treated?

-One or more chemo drugs may be used to treat squamous cell carcinoma that has spread.
-Chemo drugs such as cisplatin, doxorubicin, 5-fluorouracil (5-FU), topotecan, and etoposide are given intravenously (into a vein), usually once every few weeks.
+For squamous cell carcinoma that has spread, chemo drugs such as cisplatin, doxorubicin, 5-fluorouracil (5-FU), topotecan, and etoposide might be used.
+These drugs are given into a vein (intravenously), usually once every few weeks.
 They can often slow the spread of these cancers and relieve some symptoms.
 In some cases, they may shrink tumors enough so that other treatments such as surgery or radiation therapy can be used.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on the type and dose of drugs given and the length of time they are used.
 These side effects may include: